nectd/nectd-web/README.md

-# nectd-web
+# nectd - web
-nectd institutional website
+This is the public nectd institutional website.

+The website is powered by Bolt CMS.